1dealGas/Prototypia/Viewer/README.md

 ## Complying with Licenses

-When you run `Prototypia Viewer` , a `LICENSE` file will be written in the "Works Volume", and **all source codes maintained by 1dealGas are in this repo**.
+When you run `Prototypia Viewer` , a license file named `LICENSE.viewer` will be written in the "Works Volume", and **all source codes maintained by 1dealGas are in this repo**.

-*You may also refer to the `LICENSE` file in this volume.*
+*You may also refer to the `LICENSE.viewer` file in this volume.*